1983 German Formula Three Championship

-The 1983 German Formula Three Championship (1983 Deutsche Formel-3-Meisterschaft) was a multi-event motor racing championship for single-seat open wheel formula racing cars held across Europe.
+The 1983 German Formula Three Championship (1983 Deutsche Formel-3-Meisterschaft) was a multi-event motor racing championship for single-seat open wheel formula racing cars held in Germany, Belgium and Austria.
 The championship featured drivers competing in two-litre Formula Three racing cars which conformed to the technical regulations, or formula, for the championship.
 It commenced on 1 May at AVUS and ended at Zolder on 21 August after eight rounds.

 Scuderia Teutonia driver Franz Konrad became a champion.
 He took wins Nürburgring and Kaufbeuren.
 His title rival Hans-Peter Pandur, who lost just by two points won races at Erding and Diepholz Airfield Circuit.
 Volker Weidler won race at Wunstorf and completed the top-three in the drivers' standings.
 Harald Brutschin, Rudi Seher and Marc Duez were the only other drivers who were able to win a race in the season.